11 Barrett Hill Rd, Amherst, MA | 413.542.2165

 Open Tues–Fri 11 a.m.–4 p.m. | Sat and Sun 10 a.m.–5 p.m.

-Meet Amherst College’s new mascot, the “MAMMOTH” found on display with over 1,700 specimens at the Beneski Museum.
+Meet Amherst College’s first official mascot, the “MAMMOTH” found on display with over 1,700 specimens at the Beneski Museum.
 The Columbian Mammoth featured here lived in family groups through the end of the last Ice Age.
-This 13-foot tall 10,000-pound specimen was collecting during a 1924–25 Amherst College expedition to Florida.
+This 13-foot tall 10,000-pound specimen was collected during a 1924–25 Amherst College expedition to Florida.
 It can be found in the museum, along with other mammals, dinosaurs and many rare fossils.

 Columbian mammoth (Mammuthus columbi), ~20,000 years ago.

 Open March–Dec.
 Wed–Sun 11 a.m.–4 p.m. | Closed Jan. and Feb.

 Open extended hours June–Aug. | Admission is charged

 The Homestead, where poet Emily Dickinson was born and lived most of her life, and The Evergreens, home of the poet’s brother and his family, share three beautiful acres of the original Dickinson property in the center of Amherst.
 Comprising both historic houses, the Emily Dickinson Museum seeks to educate diverse audiences about Dickinson’s life, family, creative work, times and enduring relevance, and to preserve and interpret The Homestead and The Evergreens as historical resources for the benefit of scholars and the public.

 Open Tues–Fri 10 a.m.–4 p.m. | Sat 10 a.m.–5 p.m. | Sun 12–5 p.m.